bioidiap/bob.measure/doc/ci.rst

 * Wilcoxon (signed rank) test (non-parametric): does not assume gaussianity on the difference of outputs.
 It measures how symmetric the difference of outputs is around the median.
-Assuming symmetry for the difference of two heavily tailed distributions would be quite restricting.
+Assuming symmetry for the difference of two heavily tailed distributions could be quite restricting.
 * Sign test (non-parametric): Like Wilcoxon test, but without the assumption of symmetric distribution of the differences around the median.
-This test would be adequate for ML system comparison, but is less powerful than the two precendent ones.
+This test would be adequate for ML system comparison, but is less sensitive than the two precendent ones.
 * Bootstrap: A frequentist approach to confidence interval estimation by sampling with replacement (differences of) indicators one would want to